croumegous/finance_benchmark/readme.md

 You can also change the target time period with `startdate`, and the number of portfolios (`num_portfolio` which will be randomly generated.
 Ultimately you can change `polite_name` variable to rename ticker wich will be shown on the (1) graph.

- ### Technologies

-Visualization is made in HTML with Plotly.
-I used pandas and numpy to handle data analysis.